LiamBatiste/Port-Prospects/README.md

 ## Queries
 The Queries that were chosen were broken up into two key areas:

 **1.)
-Port Segmentation of defense and freighter vessels**
+Port Segmentation of defence and freighter vessels**

 **2.)
-Engine Segmenation of defense and freighter vessels**
+Engine Segmenation of defence and freighter vessels**

 The following questions were then proposed to gain insight into key areas of interest such as:

 **Port Segmenation:**

-- Which home ports are being visited by defense vessels and freighter vessels with the lowest fuel efficiency and decarbonisation efficiency?
+- Which home ports are being visited by defence vessels and freighter vessels with the lowest fuel efficiency and decarbonisation efficiency?
-- Which home ports have the oldest average build years for defense and freighter vessels by propulsion type?
+- Which home ports have the oldest average build years for defence and freighter vessels by propulsion type?
-- Which home ports have the lowest average fuel efficiency for defense and freighter vessels for each propulsion type?
+- Which home ports have the lowest average fuel efficiency for defence and freighter vessels for each propulsion type?
-- Which home ports have the lowest average decarbonisation efficiency for defense and freighter vessels for each propulsion type?
+- Which home ports have the lowest average decarbonisation efficiency for defence and freighter vessels for each propulsion type?
-- Which destination ports are being visited by defense and freighter vessels with the lowest fuel efficiency and decarbonisation efficiency?
+- Which destination ports are being visited by defence and freighter vessels with the lowest fuel efficiency and decarbonisation efficiency?
-- Which destination ports have the oldest average build years for defense and freighter vessels by propulsion type?
+- Which destination ports have the oldest average build years for defence and freighter vessels by propulsion type?
-- Which destination ports have the lowest average fuel efficiency for defense and freighter vessels for each propulsion type?
+- Which destination ports have the lowest average fuel efficiency for defence and freighter vessels for each propulsion type?
-- Which destination ports have the lowest average decarbonisation efficiency for defense and freighter vessels for each propulsion type?
+- Which destination ports have the lowest average decarbonisation efficiency for defence and freighter vessels for each propulsion type?

 **Engine Segmentation:**

--  Which defense and freighter vessel engines have the lowest average fuel efficiency and decarbonisation efficiency?
+-  Which defence and freighter vessel engines have the lowest average fuel efficiency and decarbonisation efficiency?
--  Which defense and freighter vessel engines have the lowest average maximum continous output per tonnage?
+-  Which defence and freighter vessel engines have the lowest average maximum continous output per tonnage?
--  What are the top 5 defense and freighter vessel engines that may have been in service for longest?
+-  What are the top 5 defence and freighter vessel engines that may have been in service for longest?
--  Which propulsion types have the lowest average fuel efficiency for defense and freighter vessels?
+-  Which propulsion types have the lowest average fuel efficiency for defence and freighter vessels?
--  Which propulsion types have the lowest average decarbonisation efficiency for defense and freighter vessels?
+-  Which propulsion types have the lowest average decarbonisation efficiency for defence and freighter vessels?
--  Which propulsion types are most commonly found across different countries for defense and freighter vessels?
+-  Which propulsion types are most commonly found across different countries for defence and freighter vessels?
--  Which propulsion types have the lowest average fuel and decarbonisation efficiency for defense and freighter vessels?
+-  Which propulsion types have the lowest average fuel and decarbonisation efficiency for defence and freighter vessels?

 # Visuals - Python
 ## Port Segmentation